zyedidia/eget/man/eget.md

   `--download-only`

 :    Stop after downloading the asset.
-This prevents eget from performing extraction, allowing you to perform manual installation after the asset is downloaded.
+This prevents Eget from performing extraction, allowing you to perform manual installation after the asset is downloaded.

   `--url`